 Research answers this question with a resounding yes.
 Consider the following:

-Put an ad in a local newspaper in Fort Collins, post a quote on the many Fort Collins gyms’ bulletin boards and talk to friends.
-The benefits to working out with a partner are real!
+Put an ad in a Fort Collins local newspaper, post a quote on the many Fort Collins gyms’ bulletin boards, and talk to friends.
+The benefits of working out with a partner are real!
 You will not only reach your goals quicker, but you will also have fun in the process.